-Our Vision Statement: "A professional insurance agency that builds customer relationships through honesty, integrity, and outstanding service."
+Our Vision Statement: "The insurance agency of choice that builds customer relationships through honesty, integrity, and outstanding service."

 Our Agency Values: "An Excellent Reputation of Honesty, Integrity, and Fair Play.
 Outstanding Service and Value for our Customers.
 A Family and Team Oriented Profitable Business.
 Quality Employee Development.

-A more detailed history of C.T.
-Lowndes & Company
+For a more detailed history of C.T.
+Lowndes & Company...

 Charles T. Lowndes was born in Charleston June 28, 1808, just 32 years after the Declaration of Independence was signed.
 He was the son of Thomas and Sarah Bond Ion Lowndes and grandson of Rawlins and Mary Cartwright Lowndes.
 (Rawlins had served as second president of the State of South Carolina.)